rasika-lokhande/cognibot/README.md

 ## Contributing

 This is an active cognitive robotics experimental project.
-Contributions and collaborations are welcome!
+Contributions, collaborations, and feedback are welcome!

-**How to Contribute:**
-- Open issues for theoretical discussions or implementation questions
-- Submit pull requests with experimental improvements
-- Share alternative implementation approaches
-- **Most importantly, critique the implementation and suggest improvements!**

-**Collaboration:**
-If you're interested in collaborative work on cognitive architectures in robotics, please reach out through GitHub issues or email.

 ---